deena2001/M1-hotel-mamagement/1_Requirements/README.md

-#REQUIREMENTS
+# REQUIREMENTS

-##High level Requirements
+# High level Requirements
-$ we can book room
+ we can book room
-$ It is very secure as only the authorized user gets to access the program because of the login function.
+ It is very secure as only the authorized user gets to access the program because of the login function.
-$ The password is kept hidden.
+ The password is kept hidden.
-$ There is a backup of the files in case they get damaged or lost.
+ There is a backup of the files in case they get damaged or lost.
-$  Proper Login Validation.
+  Proper Login Validation.
-$ Proper Validation in Adding Information.
+ Proper Validation in Adding Information.

-##low level Requirements
+# low level Requirements
+Adding
+Viewing
+Editing
-Adding, Viewing, Editing, Deleting Records.
+Deleting Records.
-##SWOT
+# SWOT

-4W's & 1H
+# 4W's & 1H

 WHAT :Hotelmanagement system.
 WHERE :Used in hotels.
 WHEN : Used for room booking.
 WHY :Commercial basis things that are customarily furnished within households but unavaliable to people on a journey away from home.
-1H
+# 1H
 HOW :operates by user inputs.